gaia-platform/GaiaPlatform/doc/ci_cd/docker_build_environment.md

 $ cd ~/GaiaPlatform/scratch/gregory/cameraDemo

-# Pull all docker images that camera demo depends upon at the current commit hash and mount the
+# Pull all docker images that camera demo depends upon at the current commit hash.
+Then, drop down
-# container's `/usr` to `.../build/.local/usr`.
-Then, drop down into a shell with dependencies in place. cameron@host:~/GaiaPlatform/scratch/gregory/cameraDemo$ ~/GaiaPlatform/production/tools/gdev.py shell
+# into a shell with dependencies in place.
+All the dependencies are determined by the various
+# *requirements*.txt files in the current directory.
+cameron@host:~/GaiaPlatform/scratch/gregory/cameraDemo$ ~/GaiaPlatform/production/tools/gdev.py shell

 cameron@container:~/GaiaPlatform/scratch/gregory/cameraDemo$ cd build